Intrathecal Dual Checkpoint Inhibitor (PD-1 and CTLA-4) in Combination With Pemetrexed for Leptomeningeal Metastasis

 Study Purpose

-The objective of the present study is to evaluate the tolerability, feasibility, safety and therapeutic response of intrathecal administration of double checkpoint inhibition(QL1706) in combination with pemetrexed in patients with leptomeningeal metastasis.
+This phase I/II study is to evaluate the recommended dose, safety, feasibility, and therapeutic response of intrathecal dual checkpoint inhibitor (targeting PD-1 and CTLA-4 with QL1706) in combination with pemetrexed in patients with leptomeningeal metastasis.

 Recruitment Criteria